-I wish we were watching more gameshows these days, but instead we are consumed with pandemic news, seeking answers to hard questions.
+I wish we were watching more gameshows these days, but instead we are consumed with news of wars, pandemics, and violence—hoping to find answers to hard questions.
 But maybe, while we wait for these critical answers, we can turn our attention toward asking some essential, life-transforming questions.

 God may stir my heart with artwork, music, reading, a conversation, a group prayer, a new friendship, or a marriage moment.
 Are you attentive to his voice and willing to echo Samuel the Prophet saying, “Speak Lord, your servant is listening?”